PC Desktop Recommendations

 How long until my order arrives?

-For the standard desktop model described near the top of this page, new orders sometimes arrive as quickly as 7 to 10 days ... although we usually suggest expecting to wait at least 14 days between ECN's placing of the order and our receiving it.
+For the standard desktop model described near the top of this page, new orders sometimes arrive as quickly as 7 to 10 days after the order has been received by the vendor ... although we usually suggest expecting to wait at least 14 days between ECN's placing of the order and our receiving it.
 Custom PCs, including most Dell Precision models, typically take 14 to 21 days after ordering before ECN receives the shipment.

 ECN also usually needs from an additional one to several days to prepare the computer(s) for delivery to your office or lab, based on our availability and the level of complexity of your specific software environment.